Business Value is a dream

 And in our dreams as implementors (not customers), if we are as good at dreaming as, say, Steve Jobs, we will imagine the yet-more-perfect solution to the problem.
 Example: The iPad.

-Some of us a very practical.
+Some of us are very practical.
 This leads to many good results.
 But in dealing with dreams, perhaps we practical ones should dream more seriously.

-Some people say that Business Value is all about money.
-But before the money, they must want to buy.
-And that is dreaming.
-That is evanescent.
-And yet it becomes brutally real.
-(Cf Motorla Zoom just about now.
+Some people say that Business Value is all about money, but before the money, they must want to buy and that is dreaming, that is mainly ‘desire’ and often evanescent.
+Yet it becomes brutally real.
+(Cf. Motorla Zoom just about now.
 I think.)